AlexBarnes86/base/README.md

 # Base project
-> A base project with all the things.
+> A base project with:
+* npm for server side / development dependencies
+* bower for client side dependencies
+* gulp

 ## Contains
 - Ruby Sass compile (with autoprefixer)